 - In the Incidents Details pane navigate to the Overview tab to view incident tags.

-- Enter the appropriate values in the editable field.
+- In the Edit Incident Tag pop-up, enter the appropriate values in the editable field.

 - Click Update to save.